menu icon

 Bank accounts

-File your bank account statements in the right file where it is easier to find.
-Keep your paper and Quicken register in order and up-to-date.
-Be sure to have a list of all your critical online accounts including your login information and who to contact.
+File your bank account statements in the correct folder to make them easier to find.
+Keep your paper and bank registers in order and up to date.
+Be sure to have a list of all your critical online accounts, including their login information and the contact information for each account.
 Keep Credit cards in one place so they can find them.
 They will need to cancel all your credit cards.
-Safe Deposit information should have another person's name on it.
+Safe (affiliate) Deposit information should list another person's name.
 So they can get into the box after you are gone.

 Investment accounts